project-oak/arcsjs-chromium/README.md

 read _EXIF_ metadata from an image for display.

-_Custom Elements_ are normally used when you need rendering power not provided by builtin template markup.
+_Custom Elements_ are normally used when you need rendering power not provided by built-in template markup.
 Examples of this include rendering to Canvas or WebGL, or using third party custom elements that might encapsulate things like embedded YouTube players, Maps, etc.